libtcod/python-tcod/docs/glossary.rst

         So if you come across a project using the original `libtcodpy` you can delete the `libtcodpy/` folder and then :term:`python-tcod` will load instead.

+    color control
+    color controls
+        Libtcod's old system which assigns colors to specific codepoints.
+        This is deprecated in favor of the codes which set the foreground and background colors directly.